JanDeDobbeleer/oh-my-posh/docs/docs/segment-python.md

 - display_mode: `string` - determines when the segment is displayed
   - `always`: The segment is always displayed
   - `files`: The segment is only displayed when `*.py` or `*.ipynb` files are present (default)
+  - `environment`: The segment is only displayed when a virtual env is present